 To investigate the results, a short historical overview on Kosovo’s events is needed.
-In 1989 the leader of the Ethnic Albanians, initiates a peaceful demonstration in Kosovo province to the President of Serbia Slobodan Miloshevic, to express complaint against the decision to eliminate the constitutional autonomy of Kosovo.
+In 1989 the leader of the Ethnic Albanians, initiated a peaceful demonstration in Kosovo province to the President of Serbia Slobodan Miloshevic, to express complaint against the decision to eliminate the constitutional autonomy of Kosovo.
 Miloshevic and the Serbian minority of Kosovo did not tolerate the fact that Muslim Albanians demographically dominated in a territory considered “holy” by Serbs.
-Already in 1996 Kosovo Liberation Army is formed (KLA), and over the next two years, sporadic attacks start against Serbian police and politicians.
+In 1996 Kosovo Liberation Army was formed (KLA), and over the next two years, sporadic attacks started against Serbian police and politicians.
 Afterwards the Serbian police and the armed forces of Yugoslavia try to establish control over the region, and their atrocities cause a wave of refugees, which draws international attention.
 Kevin Newton believes that Kosovo’s events are the first cases of ethnic cleansing.
 He mentions the deportation of 250 thousand Kosovo Albanians and leaving 30 thousand residents homeless.
 This is, in our opinion, a biased attitude, since it ignores the crimes of the KLA, and generally throughout the works of European authors that biased attitude dominates, which we consider a way to justify the implemented intervention by Western European countries and the United States.

-Initially the UN Security Council dealed with the issue of crisis, but it failed to reach a consensus on military reaction.
+Initially the UN Security Council dealt with the issue of crisis, but it failed to reach a consensus on military reaction.
 Resolution № 1199 (1998) submitted a number of claims to Yugoslavia and discussed further actions in case of default of specific requirements and undertook additional measures for restoration and maintenance of peace.
 But the situation gets worse, and on March 1998 the North Atlantic Council has a meeting in the level of Foreign Ministers and develops its principles of actions, which is to support the settlement of conflict, participating in the actions undertaken by the international community and to create stability in neighboring countries, particularly in Albania and in the former Yugoslav Republic of Macedonia.
 In March-June of 1999 NATO Yugoslavia started the bombing campaign against Yugoslavia.

 The issue of Kosovo has caused a tension between NATO and Moscow.
 Western politicians criticized Russia for supporting NATO and demanded to apply sanctions against him.
 In 1999, when it became obvious that the deployment of foreign troops in Kosovo was inevitable, at the request of the Serb leadership and at the command of NATO invitation the Russian government agreed to send a troop, to act in the multinational forces, but it would be deployed in Kosovo, in areas with compact residence of Serbs, for their protection.
 F. Tesone believes that NATO did not have any material or strategic interests in Kosovo, and that its motives of operations were only humanitarian, quoting former Czech President V. Havel’s words, who had said that “if any war may be called moral, then this is that very war.”
 Tesone qualifies NATO’s actions positively and states that they have not been mainly condemned by any international organization or non-governmental organization dealing with human rights, and that many people were only worried about the fact that NATO did not succeed in getting SC’s authorization According to him, the Kosovo case was the first step in the formation of customary law of humanitarian intervention.
 But there are also opposing views, that Ethnic cleansings have been started by Belgrade after NATO’s bombing, so the opinions and estimates of the opposite grouping should also be considered, in this case they are Russian authors.